wmt-terminology-task/wmt-terminology-task.github.io/index.md

 The rules from the [constrained track of general MT](http://www2.statmt.org/wmt23/translation-task.html#_constrained_and_unconstrained_track) apply.
 Some positive exceptions may be granted if they do not violate the spirit of this task.

+#### 3. Is it allowed to train a general MT model and then do terminology adaptation by a post-edit model?

+Yes, though ideally it would all be one model which possilby takes in also the translation dictionary.

+#### 4. I am confused about the dev data that you provided.
+There are essentially three modes to this task:
+- general (no terminology dictionary)
+- terminology (associated translation dictionary of terminology words)
+- random-terminology (associated translation dictionary of random words) They're interleaved in the data so that everything can be processed easily by a single model.
+So even though there are the same source sentences, there are different additional "terminology" information, which creates the three modes.

 ## Sponsors